tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 2.3 Reading Test Descriptors (non-normative)

 The Tests defined in BDQ Core are described in the [BDQ Core Tests Quick Reference Guide](../../terms/bdqcore/index.md), with more detail in the [BDQ Core Tests and Assertions List of Terms](../../list/bdqcore/index.md).
-Also for the convenience of implementers a [CSV file of just the SingleRecord tests](../../dist/bdqcore_singlerecord_tests_current.csv) is available.
-Viewing the data in this file in a spreadsheet program can be an effective way to examine and compare the descriptions of the tests.
+Also for the convenience of implementers a [CSV file of just the SingleRecord Tests](../../dist/bdqcore_singlerecord_tests_current.csv) is available.
+Viewing the data in this file in a spreadsheet program can be an effective way to examine and compare the descriptions of the Tests.

 #### 2.3.1 Key Parts of a Test Descriptor

-The descriptions of the tests are complex.
+The descriptions of the Tests are complex.
 The following are the most important terms to understand for implementation:

+- Term Name (rdf:value) - a UUID that identifies the Test (e.g., 3c2590c7-af8a-4eb4-af57-5f73ba9d1f8e).
-- term_LocalName, the machine readable identifier for the test, in the form of a UUID, this can be used for software to locate test implementations.
+- Term IRI (dcterms:isVersionOf) - the machine readable identifier for the Test, in the form of an IRI terminating in the Term Name UUID (https://rs.tdwg.org/ bdqcore/terms/ 3c2590c7-af8a-4eb4-af57-5f73ba9d1f8e).
-- Label, a human readable identifier for the test, e.g., `VALIDATION_COUNTRYCODE_STANDARD` (rdfs:label on instances of Validation, Amendment, Measure, Issue).
+- Label (rdfs:label) - a human readable identifier for the Test (e.g., `VALIDATION_COUNTRYCODE_STANDARD`).
-- specification - expected response, the description of the expected behavior of a test implementation (bdqffdq:hasExpectedResponse).
+- ExpectedResponse (bdqffdq:hasExpectedResponse) - the description of the expected behavior of a Test implementation.
-- specification - authorities/defaults, information about source authorities and parameters listed in the expected response, including default values for parameters (bdqffdq:hasAuthoritiesDefaults).
+- SourceAuthorities/Defaults (bdqffdq:hasAuthoritiesDefaults) - information about source authorities and parameters listed in the expected response, including default values for parameters.
+- InformationElements ActedUpon (bdqffdq:composedOf) - the inputs to the Test that the Test affects.
-- information elements - the inputs to the test (Information Elements ActedUpon and Consulted).
+- InformationElements Consulted (bdqffdq:composedOf) - the inputs to the Test that the Test uses.
-- parameters - optional inputs to a test that can change the behavior of the test (bdqffdq:hasParameter, bdqffdq:Argument).
+- Parameters (bdqffdq:Parameter) - optional inputs to a Test that can change the behavior of the Test by changing the range or scope of values or the authority to use.
-- skos:example - examples of expected inputs and outputs from a test implementation (skos:example on instances of bdqffdq:Specification).
+- Examples (skos:example) - examples of expected inputs and outputs from a Test implementation.
-- Notes - additional notes about the test, including clarification and guidance for implementation (skos:note on instances of Validation, Amendment, Measure, Issue).
+- Notes (skos:note) - additional notes about the Test, including clarification and guidance for implementation.

 #### 2.3.2 Reading a Specification